Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 Clearly the large bronze mausoleum doors in historical Bellefontaine and Calvary Cemetery in St. Louis are works of art.

-As every cemetery enthusiast knows, cemeteries are a vast treasure trove of art and architecture.
+Sell Art Online As every cemetery enthusiast knows, cemeteries are a vast treasure trove of art and architecture.
 Bellefontaine Cemetery mirrors the urban architecture of the time, Gothic, Classical Revival and Italian Renaissance are all represented in this amazing place.

 Many doors are elaborate, ornate and ostentatious, but some are simply elegant